sahaj169/sahaj169/README.md

 **I am Sophomore🎓 pursuing Computer-Science-Engineering-AIML at SRM Institute of Science and Technology, Chennai.**
-**I am currently building skills to become a Machine Learning Developer** **I just love making useful projects by learning and implimenting different modules and libraries in python.
+**I am currently building skills to become a Machine Learning Developer** **I just love making useful projects by learning and implementing different modules and libraries in python.
 I love coding in python.**
 **Here are few of my projects, feel free to explore and help me improve them! 😄**

 <hr>